Sebastian Ridley-Thomas: Sexual harassment allegations and resignation

 On December 27, 2017, Ridley-Thomas announced that he would resign from the State Assembly on December 31.
 He cited unspecified health problems in his statement and said he would need "an extended period of time to recuperate.

 In August 2018, the Los Angeles Times reported that Ridley-Thomas was "the subject of two sexual harassment complaints at the time he stepped down from the Legislature."
 An Assembly investigation released on January 16, 2019 concluded that Ridley-Thomas likely made an unwanted sexual advance toward a female Capitol staffer two years prior.

 On October 13, 2021, the United States Attorney for the Central District of California announced that a federal grand jury had indicted Ridley-Thomas's father and former USC Dean of Social Work Marilyn L. Flynn for "a bribery scheme in which [Sebastian Ridley-Thomas] received substantial benefits from the university in exchange for [Ridley-Thomas's father] supporting county contracts and lucrative contract amendments with the university..."

+Post-electoral career

+After leaving office, Ridley-Thomas briefly became a lobbyist in Sacramento until backlash from his alleged harassing behavior forced him to withdraw.
+He later relocated to Nevada.
+He is a supporter of President Donald Trump and endorsed him in the 2024 presidential election.